fivdi/i2c-bus/README.md

 ## i2c-bus

-I2C serial computer bus access
+I2C serial computer bus access on Linux boards such as the Raspberry Pi or BeagleBone.

 ## Installation